Josef-Friedrich/nodetree/README.md

-# luanodelist
+# tree

 Based on the [gist of Patrick Gundlach](https://gist.github.com/pgundlach/556247).

-`luanodelist` displays some debug informations of the node list in the terminal, when you render a Latex document.
+`tree` displays some debug informations of the node list in the terminal, when you render a Latex document.

 ```